geofholbrook/faust-cpp/README.md

 sudo make install
 ```

+NOTE: if you get this error:
+`Could NOT find PkgConfig (missing: PKG_CONFIG_EXECUTABLE)`
+then you have to run `brew install pkg-config` first! (or sudo apt-get install pkg-config on Linux, i guess.
+On the Mac just get homebrew.)

 the goal here is to have `faust2esp32` available as an executable in the terminal.
 I think that `sudo make install` puts the faust executables in someplace like /usr/local/bin

 ### step 2: install the "software development environment" for the ESP32